hammerheim-game/hammerheim-rules/3-equipment.md

 ### Double-Handed Weapon

-A blow from a double-handed axe or sword can cut a foe in half and break armour apart.
+A blow from a double-handed axe or sword can cut a foe in half and break armor apart.
 It takes a long time to learn how to use these weapons and even then only extremely strong men are able to wield them effectively.
 Range: Close Combat